intel/intel-xpu-backend-for-triton/docs/ARCHITECTURE.md

 ## Introduction

-Triton [1][10] has two main use cases: triton language JIT compiler and pytorch 2.0 [2] low-level backend compiler.
+Triton [1][10] has two main use cases: triton language JIT compiler and PyTorch 2.0 [2] low-level backend compiler.
 Here we focus on the latter but keep the former in mind (as well as supporting other frameworks).

 ![](pics/pt2.png)

-From pytorch point of view, a model FX graph [3] is captured by Dynamo [4] (and AOT Autograd if necessary) which is passed to Inductor [5].
-The Inductor converts the broad set of pytorch’s ATen operators into a narrower set of stable primitive operators (PrimTorch) [6] via “decompositions” (a customizable mechanism for complex operator expansion).
+From PyTorch point of view, a model FX graph [3] is captured by Dynamo [4] (and AOT Autograd if necessary) which is passed to Inductor [5].
+The Inductor converts the broad set of PyTorch’s ATen operators into a narrower set of stable primitive operators (PrimTorch) [6] via “decompositions” (a customizable mechanism for complex operator expansion).
 The resulting graph is translated into Triton kernels which are decorated python functions produced by the Inductor [7].
 Triton frontend consumes function sources, the internals follow traditional compiler architecture: an AST is built and traversed to produce an MLIR module.
 The module is progressively lowered into the LLVM dialect.
 A regular LLVM module is then produced and converted to an appropriate representation depending on the target (e.g., PTX for Nvidia).
 A compiled kernel is then returned with a launcher stub.
-Kernels are then executed by pytorch through Inductor’s scheduling & wrapper interfaces.
+Kernels are then executed by PyTorch through Inductor’s scheduling & wrapper interfaces.

 ## Triton MLIR compiler details